Meseta Central matorral

-The Meseta Central matorral is a deserts and xeric shrublands ecoregion in north-central Mexico.
+The Meseta Central matorral is a deserts and xeric shrublands ecoregion located in north-central Mexico.

 Geography

 The Meseta Central matorral occupies the central portion of the Mexican Plateau.
 It is bounded on the east by the Sierra Madre Oriental.
 The Sierra de Arteaga, Serranía de Zapalinamé, Sierra La Concordia, and Sierra de Parras ranges separate the ecoregion from the Chihuahuan Desert to the north.
 The Sierra Madre Occidental bounds the ecoregion on the west.
 On the south it transitions to the Central Mexican matorral.

 Most of the ecoregion is in endorheic basins, where streams drain into saline lakes with no outlet to the sea, including the Llanos el Salado and Bolsón de Mapimí.
 The western portion of the ecoregion is in the valley of the San Pedro Mezquital River, which drains southwestwards into the Pacific.
 The southeastern portion of the ecoregion is in the Panuco River basin, which drains eastwards into the Gulf of Mexico.

 The cities of Durango, Fresnillo, Matehuala, and Rioverde are in the ecoregion.